-Our Chief Executive Officer annually reviews the competitive pay position and the performance of each member of senior management other than himself/herself.
-Our Chief Executive Officer's conclusions and recommendations, including his or her conclusions and recommendations with respect to base salary adjustments and award amounts for the current year and target annual award amounts for the next year under our Performance Award and Cash Bonus Plan, are presented to the Compensation Committee.
+Our Chief Executive Officer annually reviews the competitive pay position and the performance of each member of senior management other than himself.
+Our Chief Executive Officer's conclusions and recommendations, including his conclusions and recommendations with respect to base salary adjustments and award amounts for the current year and target annual award amounts for the next year under our Performance Award and Cash Bonus Plan, are presented to the Compensation Committee.
 The Compensation Committee makes all compensation decisions and approves all share-based awards for the Named Executive Officers and other officers at or above the Senior Vice President level.
 The Compensation Committee may exercise its discretion in modifying any compensation adjustment or awards to any Executive Officer, including reducing or increasing the payment amount for one or more components of such awards.

-Officers and other employees in our Human Resources Department assist our Chief Executive Officer with his or her recommendations and develop and present other recommendations regarding compensation to the Compensation Committee as may be requested.
+Officers and other employees in our human resources department assist our Chief Executive Officer with his recommendations and develop and present other recommendations regarding compensation to the Compensation Committee as needed.
 Our officers and other employees participate in Compensation Committee discussions in an informational and advisory capacity and have no authority in the Compensation Committee's decision-making process.